- What academic policies should I be aware of as a graduate student at IIT?

 - Where do I obtain Graduate College forms?

-What academic policies should I be aware of as a graduate student at IIT?
+What academic policies should I be aware of as a graduate student at Illinois Tech?

 How long do I have to finish a degree program?

 Master's degree students must complete graduate degree programs within the twelve semesters immediately preceding graduation; Ph.D. students must complete their degrees within 12 semesters of the approval of a program of study.
-Please see the front section of the Graduate Bulletin for additional details.
+Please see the Academic Policies and Procedures section of the Graduate Bulletin for additional details.

 Will you accept transfer credit?